Sheryl-shiyi/proj-poc-aros/README.md

 Two models are deployed in OpenShift AI cluster with vLLM as serving runtime:
 - Speech-to-text model: Whisper-large-v3
 - Text summarization model: Llama-3.1-8B-Instruct-quantized.w4a16

+> **Note**:  we replaced the text summarization model to 'Mistral-Small-3.1-24B-Instruct-2503-quantized.w4a16' for better performance on Danish data.

 Both models support internal and external endpoint access. **External URLs are pre-populated in the whisper notebooks.**